Jnani-222/DataPreprocessing-MissingValues/README.md

 ### Filling Missing POSTAL CODE Values

 - Observe that CITY and POSTAL CODE columns are related.
-- Identify missing values in the CITY and POSTAL CODE columns.
+- Identify missing values in the POSTAL CODE columns.
-- Fill missing CITY values based on the known postal codes using a mapping dictionary.
+- Fill missing POSTAL CODE values based on the known city-postal codes using a mapping dictionary.
 - Manually fill missing POSTAL CODE values for specific rows.

 ### Filling Missing CITY Values